jisc-services/Public-Documentation/PublicationsRouter/api/v3/Retrieve.md

 See the [Outgoing Notification](./OutgoingNotification.md#outgoing-notification) data model for more info.

 Some notifications may contain one or more **links** elements.
-In this event, this means that there is binary content associated with the notification available for download.
-Each of the links could be one of two kinds:

-1. Packaged binary content held by PubRouter on behalf of the publisher (see the next section)
+This means that there is binary content associated with the notification available for download.
+The link will be packaged binary content held by PubRouter on behalf of the publisher.
-2. A proxy-URL (proxying through the Router) for public content hosted on the web by the publisher

-In either case you can issue a GET request on the URL to receive the content.
+You can issue a GET request on the URL contained within a link element to receive the content.

-In order to tell the difference between (1) and (2), compare the following two links:
+Links will look like the following and give you the URL and tell you which type of packaging has been used to package up the binary:

     "links" : [
         {